|

 cannot even say that I am scared; I cannot verbalize what I am.
 It was someone

-else getting that last cup of Starbucks, making a quick phone call home and
+else getting that last cup of coffee at the Navoyka cafe, making a quick phone call home and

 enthusiastically greeting all of the other study abroad students.
 Ten short